ryanquinnnelson/python-simple-deploy/README.md

 # pythontemplate
-This project explores how to build an example Python package using
-industry-standard project organization and how to distribute code to PyPI.
+This project explores how to build a Python package using industry-standard project organization for distributable code and how to distribute code to PyPI.

 Follows: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure